itsmat32143/Apps/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Found Another Issue Not Listed
+about: Found Another Issue Not Listed?
 title: ''
 labels: ''
-assignees: ''
+assignees: itsmat32143

 ---